Rebuilding your Credit after a consumer proposal or bankruptcy

 - Reduce the number of credit applications you make.
 If too many potential lenders ask about your credit in a short period of time, this may have a negative effect on your score.
 However, your score does not change when you ask for information about your own credit report.

 - You can build a credit history by using a secured credit card.
 See the next section to find out how.

 REBUILDING YOUR CREDIT WITH A SECURED CREDIT CARD

 A secured credit card is a type of credit card secured by a deposit account owned by the cardholder.
 Thus if the cardholder puts down $1,000, he or she will be given credit of $1,000.
 This deposit is held in a special savings account.

 The cardholder of a secured credit card is still expected to make regular payments, as he or she would with a regular credit card, but should he or she default on a payment, the card issuer has the option of recovering the cost of the purchases paid to the merchants out of the deposit.
 The advantage of the secured card for an individual with negative or no credit history is that most companies report regularly to the major credit bureaus.
 This allows for rebuilding of positive credit history.

-Here is a link to a booklet about secured credit cards published by the Financial Consumer Agency of Canada , an agency of the Government of Canada.
-We encourage you to review this booklet to educate yourself before applying for a secured card:
+Here is a link to the Credit Card Selector Tool published by Financial Consumer Agency of Canada , an agency of the Government of Canada.
+We encourage you to use this Selector Tool to review the various secured credit cards available.